food and mood swings of spring

 Hunger (with a capital ‘H’).

-It should come as no surprise that these types of feelings arise.
+It should come as no surprise that these feelings arise.

 Spring is the season of the liver.